codecplyre/crud-master/scripts/how-to-setup.md

-# How to set up the environment
+# How to set up the environment with Vagrant and VirtualBox

 all the command in this document need to be run in the root directory.
 To set up the environment, follow the steps bellow: